ChicoState/PantryPal/Documentation/README.md

 ```
 - Replace `my-release-key.keystore` with the name of the file you generated.
 - Add the SHA-1 key to the SHA certificate fingerprints in the Firebase console project settings.
+- Download the `google-services.json` file from the Firebase console project settings.
+- Add the `google-services.json` file to the `PantryPal/android/app` directory of the project.

 ### 4.3.
 React Native DateTimePicker